kirnosenko/SteamPanno/README.md

  * Multiple Generation Algorithms: Choose from a variety of layout styles to find the one you like best.
  * Track Your Playtime: Monitor how your gaming habits evolve over different periods of time.

+## Getting Steam API Key

+Since the initial release unauthorized Steam API access has been blocked.
+So now you have to get your Steam API Key [here](https://steamcommunity.com/dev/apikey).

 ## Downloads

 You may download the latest release for your system: